aaronkyle/social-development/context/social-policy/ifi-policy-repository/ifc/ehs-guidelines_mining_2007.md

 conservation requirements that may exist in the area.

+9 As defined in IFC’s Performance Standard (PS ) 6 – Biodiversity Conservation
+and Sustainable Natural Resource Management.
+Readers should consult the definition and requirements applicable to Critical Habitat in the PS.

 ##### Terrestrial Habitats

 Temporary and permanent terrestrial habitat alteration should be minimized to the extent feasible and be consistent with the requirement to protect and preserve critical habitat.

 Recommended management strategies include10:

 * Siting access routes and facilities in locations that avoid impacts to critical terrestrial habitat, and planning exploration and construction activities to avoid sensitive